 Why blend colors in OKLCH instead of RGB?

-Blending colors directly in sRGB produces muddy midpoints — mixing a vivid blue and a vivid yellow through sRGB often yields a grey-green that looks dull and unpredictable.
-OKLCH (and its sibling OKLab) are perceptually uniform: equal numeric steps correspond to equal perceived differences, so midpoints look like what your eye actually expects.
+Blending colors directly in sRGB produces muddy midpoints.
+Mixing a vivid blue and a vivid yellow through sRGB often yields a grey-green that looks dull and unpredictable.
+This happens because sRGB is not perceptually uniform — equal numeric steps do not correspond to equal perceived differences.
+OKLCH (and its sibling OKLab) are designed differently: equal numeric steps correspond to equal perceived differences, so midpoints look like what your eye actually expects.

 The Difference in Practice